mustaqeem-m/Netflix-GPT/README.md

 - onAuthStateChange - unsubcribe when component unmounts
 - Add hard coded Values to the constant file
 - Get data form TMDB now playing movie list using API
+- Custome hook fro nowPlayingMovies
+- created movieSlice
+- Update store with movie data
+- Planning main & secondary container
+- Fetch data for trailer video using a custom hook
+- update store with trailer video data
+- Embedded the youtube video and make it autoPlay and mute
+- Tuned some tailwind to enchance look

 # Features